-Can I do voluntary work under the new stay-at-home rules?
+Can I do voluntary work under the new staying safe and social distancing rules?

 Yes, you can – the new rules allow you to go out to provide care or help to a vulnerable person, including emergency help.
 This includes getting food and medicines for them.